 What is a brand touchpoint?

-The places that your brand is expressed are called touchpoints.
+The places where your brand is expressed are called touchpoints.
 So a brand identity is expressed through the process of branding, and a touchpoint is where that sensation is transferred.

 A touchpoint is where your audience interacts with your brand.
 It's what allows a brand to be recalled.
 It's what allows a brand to be purchased.
 It's what allows your audience, your brand tribe, to continue to grow.